 When producer Tim Howard first read about this case, it struck him as a sad but seemingly straightforward custody dispute.
 But, as he started talking to lawyers and historians and the families involved in the case, it became clear that it was much more than that.
 Because Adoptive Couple v.
 Baby Girl challenges parts of the 1978 Indian Child Welfare Act, this case puts one little girl at the center of a storm of legal intricacies, Native American tribal culture, and heart-wrenching personal stakes.

 UPDATE: The Supreme Court has made its ruling in Adoptive Couple v.
 Baby Girl.
-Hear our update at the beginning of our short Ally's Choice.
+Hear our update at the end of this episode.

 "Couple forced to give up daughter"